SalamiSimon/Easy3DPrint/README.md

 # Easy3DPrint for SolidWorks

-Easy3DPrint is a SolidWorks add-in designed to streamline the process of preparing your 3D models for printing.
-With just a few clicks, you can directly open your parts in various 3D printing slicing software, saving you time and enhancing your workflow.
+Easy3DPrint is a SolidWorks add-in designed to make it easy to open your 3D models directly in any slicing software.
 This add-in supports a range of file formats and is compatible with multiple slicing platforms.

 ## Supported File Formats